 You cannot target individuals here.
 You have to go to the roots of the entire system that produced such people.
 Because these people depend on support system of their groups, families, friends and societies.

 Unless you deal with these whole bunches, you cannot arrest the rot.
 Until the whole system is washed properly, you cannot expect a part of it to become clean.
 I realized this long back.

 Now I am targeting the whole system.
 I think I am gaining ground by going this way.

 Q: What is the biggest challenge in communicating scientific findings to the general public?

 Providing authentic news is important too when there are conflicting and confusing reports flying all over the space.
 As I am scientifically trained, I can identify things that are faulty, misleading and papers that are attention seeking for the wrong reasons most of the time.
 Even if I read such articles on science sites, I don't trust them.
 Because some of the sites that deal with science are run by journalists and not by people of science.
 And even if they are run by scientists, if the scientists are attached to the political parties, economic establishments that fund their work, what they publish need not be accurate or authentic.
 Some sort of spinning occurs when these reports come into the public domain.
 You need a sharp eye and a very analytical mind to detect these frauds.
-I usually read original papers in peer-reviewed journals before posting them on my science communication network.
+I usually read original papers in peer-reviewed high quality journals before posting them on my science communication network.
 I try my best to keep away from such things if my instinct tells me the story need not be true.
 This again comes from training and experience.

 However, I find these things challenging though.